Hydrogen storage: Cycloalkanes

 Cycloalkanes reported as LOHC include cyclohexane, methyl-cyclohexane and decalin.
 The dehydrogenation of cycloalkanes is highly endothermic (63-69 kJ/mol H2), which means this process requires high temperature.
 Dehydrogenation of decalin is the most thermodynamically favored among the three cycloalkanes, and methyl-cyclohexane is second because of the presence of the methyl group.
-Research on catalyst development for dehydrogenation of cycloalkanes has been carried out for decades.
-Nickel (Ni), Molybdenum (Mo) and Platinum (Pt) based catalysts are highly investigated for dehydrogenation.
-However, coking is still a big challenge for catalyst's long-term stability.
+The dehydrogenation of cycloalkanes is a mature area.
+Nickel-, molybdenum-, andcat platinum-based catalysts are established.
+Coking remains a challenge.